kyeah/kyeh.me/_posts/2015-10-29-the-road-to-hackny.md

 With applications for the next round of fellows rolling in, I've had a couple of queries about what type of mysterious voodoo magic was mixed into my application to get me to where I am.
 I'm happy to say that there is, in fact, no magic, and that anyone can become a hackNY fellow with the right attitude and a passion for learning and collaboration!

 To prove this point, my high school SAT prep tells me that I should provide examples and primary sources to develop my argument.
-In particular, I resist my obsessive urge to revise and present, to you, my unedited 2015 hackNY application.
+To that effect, I resist my obsessive urge to revise and present, to you, my unedited 2015 hackNY application.

+Please note that most applications aren't nearly as long or dense with information — but we'd always love to hear more about you!

 > <hr style="border-top: 2px solid #DB6837;"/>